The Best Portable Power Stations of 2025, Tested and Reviewed

 Noise

 Consider how much noise a power station will make.
-Setting one up inside a home or workshop means close quarters, and loud models could literally require hearing protection.
+Setting one up inside a home or workshop means close quarters, and loud models may require hearing protection.
 A portable power station for camping should also be quiet, or else it may disturb the neighbors.

 Typically, electric and solar power stations make for the quietest generators available.
 These products don’t make much noise at all because they only transfer stored energy.
 They hum no louder than a mini fridge.
 (For those who may require more electricity than a power station can supply, but still need a quieter source of power, inverter generators are a good option.)